STAT545-UBC/STAT545-UBC-original-website/hw05_factor-figure-boss-repo-hygiene.md

 ### But I want to do more!

-Play with the `factor(, ... levels = ...)` function for explicitly setting factor levels.
-It's behavior can be surprising!

-  - Can you create a gotcha, i.e. do something that seems natural but gives an unexpected result?
-  - Experiment with using `stringsAsFactors = FALSE` in `read.table()` followed by an explicit call to `factor()`.
-When might you do this?
-  - Can you use it to set factor levels to the order in which they appear in the data?
-Can you exploit that as a way to transmit factor level order even with the `write.table() / read.table()` workflow?
-  - Can you use it to apply factor levels from one version of a factor to another?
-Specifically, reorder `country` based on estimated slope or intercept in `j_coefs` THEN apply those factor levels back to `country` in the raw Gapminder data.
+Make a deeper exploration of the forcats packages, i.e. try more of the factor level reordering functions.

 Revalue a factor

   * Pick a handful of countries, each of which you can associate with a stereotypical food (or any other non-controversial thing ... sport? hobby? type of music, art or dance? animal? landscape feature?).
 Create an excerpt of the Gapminder data, filtered to just these countries.
-Create a new factor -- you pick the name! -- and use one or more of these functions to map the existing `country` factor levels into new ones.
+Create a new factor -- you pick the name! -- by mapping the existing country factor levels to the new levels.
-    - from `plyr` package: `revalue()` or `mapvalues()`
-    - from `car` package: `recode()`
-    * Examples: Italy --> wine, Germany --> beer, Japan --> sake.
+    - Examples: Italy --> wine, Germany --> beer, Japan --> sake.
 (Austria, Germany) --> German, (Mexico, Spain) --> Spanish, (Portugal, Brazil) --> Portuguese.
 Let your creativity flourish.

-Experiment with gluing two factors together.
-What if they have the same levels?
-Different levels?
-Try it gluing two "naked" factors together, then try it again when those factors are embedded in conformable two data.frames.

 ### Report your process

 You're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc. Give credit to your sources, whether it's a blog post, a fellow student, an online tutorial, etc.